 UCOR has established a set of core, company-level EMS objectives that remain relatively unchanged from year to year.
 These objectives are generally applicable to all operations and activities throughout UCOR's work scope.
-The core environmental objectives are based on compliance with applicable legal requirements and sustainable environmental practices contained in DOE Order 436.1, Departmental Sustainability (DOE 2011a), and include the following:
+The core environmental objectives are based on compliance with applicable legal requirements and sustainable environmental practices contained in DOE Order 436.1, Departmental Sustainability (DOE 2011b), and include the following:

-- Comply with all environmental regulations, permits, and regulatory agreements. - Reduce or eliminate the acquisition, use, storage, generation, and/or release of toxic, hazardous, and radioactive materials; waste; and greenhouse gas emissions through acquisition of environmentally preferable products, conduct of operations, removal and safe disposition, and WMin and sustainable practices.
+- Comply with all applicable environmental regulations, permits, regulatory agreements, and DOE orders. - Reduce or eliminate the acquisition, use, storage, generation, and/or release of toxic, hazardous, and radioactive materials; waste; and greenhouse gas emissions through acquisition of environmentally preferable products, conduct of operations, removal and safe disposition, waste minimization, and sustainable practices.

-- Reduce degradation and depletion of environmental resources and potential impact on climate change through post-consumer material recycling, energy, fuel, and water conservation efforts, use or promotion of renewable energy, and transfer for reuse valuable real estate assets. - Reduce the environmental impact on surface water and groundwater resources. - Reduce the environmental impact associated with project and facility activities.
+- Reduce degradation and depletion of environmental resources and potential impact on climate change through post-consumer material recycling, energy, fuel, and water conservation efforts, use or promotion of renewable energy, community engagement, and transfer for reuse valuable real estate assets. - Reduce the environmental impact on surface water and groundwater resources. - Reduce the environmental impact associated with project and facility activities.